MrPickles/dotfiles/README.md

 configs are included in this repo.
 Custom git configurations can just be placed in `.gitconfig`.

+With oh-my-zsh, you can also include zsh themes.
+I've included my own [custom theme](themes/pickles.zsh-theme) by default.
+You can read more about it in the [README](themes/README.md) in the `themes/` directory.

 ## Teardown
 To clean up the dotfiles, run the configuration script with the `clean` argument.
 It will remove all symlinks, but zsh and oh-my-zsh will be untouched.